New People's Army: Repeal of the Anti-Subversion Act

-Tagging as "Terrorist Organization" during the Duterte administration
+Terrorist designation

 In December 2017, President Rodrigo Duterte declared the NPA along with the CPP as terrorist organizations.
-In agreement were the European Union, New Zealand and the United States.

-The Anti-Terror Council of the Philippines designated CPP-NPA as a terrorist organization in the Philippines on December 9, 2020.

-The Manila Regional Trial Court has junked a proscription case by the Department of Justice seeking to designate the CPP-NPA as a terrorist organization on September 22, 2022.
-The court concluded that the constitution and program of the CPP-NPA, including its justification for armed struggle, fall under "rebellion" and do not constitute the legal definition of "terrorism".
+The Anti-Terror Council of the Philippines formally designated CPP-NPA as a terrorist organization on December 9, 2020.
+However, on September 22, 2022, the Manila Regional Trial Court dismissed a proscription case by the Department of Justice seeking to designate the CPP-NPA as a terrorist organization, ruling that their acts constituted "rebellion" rather than terrorism.